The Big Question:

 Claudia (Gallegos) Cazares, of Fresno, Calif., reports, “In November 2016, after an arduous campaign, I was elected to the Fresno Unified School District Board of Trustees.
 The district is the fourth largest in California, with a budget of over a billion dollars, serving children from some of the poorest neighborhoods in America.
 Additionally, after five years away from the government sector, I returned to work for the public good at the City of Clovis.”

 Will Edmonson, of West Hollywood, Calif., writes, “I continue to practice law, primarily handling litigation matters for individuals and small and mid-sized businesses.
 Before starting my own firm, I was a partner at Doll, Amir & Eley LLP and an associate at Gibson, Dunn & Crutcher LLP.
 Previously, I served as a law clerk in the federal district court and the federal appeals court.
 I offer big law firm experience and talent at affordable rates.
-Please feel free to contact me at 424-248-9581 or will@ whelawfirm.com if I can help you with anything.”
+Please feel free to contact me at 424-248-9581 or [email protected] whelawfirm.com if I can help you with anything.”

 Anuj Saigal, of San Francisco, has teamed up with two fellow Berkeley alums from 2005 to launch HiGeorge, a San Francisco-based civic technology startup that is working to make our representative democracy more transparent, efficient, and accountable.
 It enables constituents to message their representatives in seconds and can be accessed through websites such as Facebook and Twitter.
 After verifying the citizen, it turns these messages into constituent sentiment analytics that are easily digestible and actionable for representatives.
 The product launched this summer.